kyle-n/kyle-n.github.io/README.md

 useful for other projects, such as unique stories on the web.

 Feel free to look through the code and assets.
 They're a work in progress- I'm still building the site and fixing the assets.

+## Progress report 7-21-15

+I've finished the majority of the site layout and content on the main page.
+I plan to spice up the colors for the landing page and add text copies of my old stories (which will take much longer).

+Ideally, I'll have a complete archive of what I've written for you lovely potential employers.
+We'll see how it goes.